CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step2.md

     ```
     ![](media/)

 1. Run the below query to create a connection inside **demodb** database.
-In MongoDB, we can't view the view the database until we create a connection inside the database.
+In MongoDB, we can't view the database until we create a connection inside the database.

    ```
    db.createCollection("Demo");